All Episodes

 Don't go away.

-So we've gone from the A-bomb to the O-bomb.
+So we've gone from the A-Bomb to the O-Bomb.

-The O bomb being Obama.
+The O-bombing Obama.

-All right, to the phone, Cincinnati to start with David.
+All right, to the phone, Cincinnati.

 Great to have you on the EIB network, sir.